prototypefund/reproducible-website/_docs/source-date-epoch.md

 STRING(TIMESTAMP BUILD_DATE "%Y-%m-%d" UTC)
 ```

-works with cmake >= 2.8.11 , but is only reproducible with cmake >= 3.8.0.
+... works with CMake versions 2.8.11 and higher, but is only respects
-If you do not have a modern cmake, but need reproducibility, you can use the less preferred variant:
+`SOURCE_DATE_EPOCH` since version 3.8.0.
+If you do not have a modern CMake but
+need reproducibility you can use the less-preferred variant:

 ```
 if (DEFINED ENV{SOURCE_DATE_EPOCH})